Stone Ocean: Plot

 Jotaro Kujo's daughter, Jolyne Cujoh, is convicted of second-degree murder and sentenced to 15 years in Green Dolphin Street Prison, unknowingly taking the fall for her boyfriend.
 Prior to her incarceration, Jolyne pricks her finger on a pendant given to her by her estranged father, which is revealed to contain a fragment of a Stand-bestowing Arrow.
 This causes Jolyne to manifest her Stand, Stone Free, before being visited by Jotaro, who attempts to break his daughter out while revealing that she was framed by a follower of Dio, but it is revealed to be a trap set for Jotaro as a Stand named Whitesnake extracts Jotaro's memories and Star Platinum in the form of two discs, leaving him in a coma.
 Jolyne realizes the extent of her father's love for her and resolves to recover his discs from Whitesnake's user.
-She is joined by Emporio Alniño, a boy born in prison after his mother was murdered by Whitesnake; Ermes Costello, who entered prison seeking revenge for her sister’s death; and Foo Fighters, a sentient plankton colony created by Whitesnake to protect his stolen Stand discs, which later inhabits the corpse of a dead inmate.
-They are soon joined by two inmates: a weather-controlling amnesiac, named Weather Report, and Narciso Anasui, who has an unrequited love for Jolyne.
+She is joined by Emporio Alniño, a boy born in prison after his mother was murdered by Whitesnake; Ermes Costello, who entered prison seeking revenge for her sister's death; and Foo Fighters, a sentient plankton colony created by Whitesnake to protect his stolen Stand discs, which later inhabits the corpse of a dead inmate.
+They are soon joined by two inmates: a weather-controlling amnesiac, named Weather Report, and Narciso Anasui, who has an unrelenting love for Jolyne.

 Whitesnake's user is eventually revealed to be a prison chaplain named Enrico Pucci.
 Pucci sought Jotaro's memories to learn the details of Dio's written plan to establish heaven on Earth, which Jotaro had destroyed twenty-two years earlier after killing Dio.
 After retrieving Jotaro's Stand disc and sending it to the Speedwagon Foundation, Jolyne discovers that Whitesnake has used a subordinate to revive one of Dio's bones, which eventually absorbs the souls of several prisoners and forms a homunculus named the Green Baby.
 Jolyne's group seizes the Green Baby as bait for Whitesnake's user, but Foo Fighters and Anasui are mortally wounded in the ensuing battle, with Foo Fighters using the last of her strength to save Anasui's life and retrieve Jotaro's memory disc.
 Pucci successfully fuses with the Green Baby and leaves the prison for Cape Canaveral, where the new moon is expected to bring about the heaven Pucci seeks.